roytang/blog/content/post/2007/01/nameless-deck-wins.md

 url: /2007/01/nameless-deck-wins/
 ---

-I played the following decklist last Saturday at NG Galleria, giving it the incredibly clever name "Nameless Deck Wins&#8221;
+I played the following decklist last Saturday at NG Galleria, giving it the incredibly clever name "Nameless Deck Wins"

 4 Birds of Paradise